JAlcocerT/Linux/content/docs/NIX/_index.md

   open: false
 ---

-You might know NIX as the Linux OS.
+You might know **NIX as the Linux OS**.

 What we will see, is that we can actually use the [NIX Package Manager](https://github.com/NixOS/nix) for any other Linux (and even mac).

 ## Nix Package Manager